 The biggest cause of blindness is easily preventable by providing prescription glasses, yet approximately 84 million people in Africa are unnecessary blind or have bad vision, because they don’t have access to this relatively inexpensive solution.
 It’s The Optical Foundation goal to make eye care accessible in the developing world through comprehensive eye examinations, education and research.

-The optical foundation is a non-profit organisation, which was founded in 2004 with the mission of making eye care accessible for everyone in Ghana, especially for children.
 The Optical Foundation focuses specifically on children, because any untreated eye disorder can greatly impact their educational development and early detection can prevent illiteracy.